argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/examples/grpcroute/README.md

 # Using Traefik Gateway API with Argo Rollouts

+!!! warning
+  We tested grpc support by looking at resources state but it would be great if you contribute a real example

 This guide will describe how to use Traefik proxy an an implementation for the Gateway API in order to do split traffic with Argo Rollouts.